shadichy/bass-os/README.md

 Options:
 -h, --help             Display this help dialog
 -c, --clean            Clean the project
--d, --dirty            Run in dirty mode
+--nocleanconf          Do not clean the project configs that are changed in source -d, --dirty            Run in dirty mode
 -t, --title (title)    Set the release title
 -b, --blissbuildvariant (variant)   Set the Bliss build variant